jeremyBanks/database/docs/rfcs/0003-initial.md

 engines.
 However, each one provides a slightly different interface, with a slightly different set of functionality, creating friction for users who want to write code that works across database engines.
-This is similar to the position that Go was in that led to the creation of their database/sql library.
+This is similar to the position that Go was in that led to the creation of their `database/sql` library.
 Deno isn't exactly the same as Go, but they have a lot in common.
 With some changes, we can take Go's API design and their
-["Goals of the sql and sql/driver packages"](https://golang.org/src/database/sql/doc.txt) (below) as a starting point for our own library:
+["Goals of the `sql` and `sql/driver` packages"](https://golang.org/src/database/sql/doc.txt) document (below) as a starting point for our own library:

 > - Provide a generic database API for a variety of SQL or SQL-like databases.
   > There currently exist Go libraries for SQLite, MySQL, and Postgres, but all